Stocks Fall as Bond Yields Flash a Recession Warning

 This latest inversion is particularly concerning given it comes on the heels of the Fed cutting short-term rates last month.
 Many traders and analysts are now looking for additional intervention by the Fed to extend the economic expansion in the U.S.

+The Fed's preferred measure of recession risk is the difference between 10-year and three-month yields, which have consistently flashed warnings since late May.

-Expectations for further rate cuts by the Fed jumped Wednesday morning, with Fed-funds futures showing a market-implied probability of nearly 20% that the central bank cuts rates by 50 basis points in September, up from 4% a day ago.
+Expectations for further rate cuts jumped Wednesday morning, with Fed-funds futures showing a market-implied probability of nearly 20% that the central bank cuts rates by 50 basis points in September, up from 4% a day ago.

-The Federal Reserve's preferred measure is the difference between 10-year and three-month yields, which have consistently shown this kind of recession risk signal since late May.

 Though U.S. Treasury yields have fallen precipitously, they remain higher than the debt on most developed countries around the world.
-Yields are negative in Japan and much of Europe, sending investors to piling into U.S. bonds and sending prices higher and yields lower.
+Yields are negative in Japan and much of Europe, sending investors to piling into U.S. bonds, which has pushed prices higher and yields lower.

 "Investors globally have no where else to go for yield," said John Brady, managing director at brokerage R.J.
 O'Brien & Associates.

-Wednesday's moves came despite the White House abruptly changing its policy on Chinese tariffs Tuesday, delaying a round of extra charges from September until December.
-The delay helped put off concerns that the U.S.-China trade war would have knock-on effects for consumers and domestic demand, although they haven't gone away completely.

 Elsewhere, European stocks fell after data showed the German economy shrank in the second quarter.
-The Stoxx Europe 600 was down 1.6%, while the German DAX dropped 1.9%.
+The Stoxx Europe 600 dropped 1.7%, while the German DAX fell 2.2%.

 Germany's economy contracted by 0.1% in the second quarter due to further declines in exports, and the latest data mean that average quarterly growth has been zero since the third quarter of 2018, according to ING.